octavelory/ColibriX/README.md

 ## Current limitations and safety
 - No automatic Return‑to‑Home yet.
-- Battery policy (prototype):
+- Battery monitoring and policy (prototype):
-  - Low (<20%): continue and try to get close to destination.
-  - Critical (<10%): attempt nearest safe landing (no obstacle sensing if Pi stack fails).
+  - Battery telemetry via MSP `MSP_ANALOG` provides pack voltage, current, and mAh.
+  - Startup safety: by default, the CLI blocks operation if the per‑cell voltage is below `--boot-cell-v` (default 3.50 V).
+Use `--skip-batt-check` to override.
+  - In flight:
+    - Low per‑cell voltage (< `--low-cell-v`, default 3.55 V): battery saver mode reduces max tilt and max speed.
+    - Critical per‑cell voltage (< `--crit-cell-v`, default 3.40 V): automatic forced landing.
+  - Battery cell count can be set (`--cells`) or auto‑detected from pack voltage.
 - Weather: not water‑proof; wind not yet stress‑tested.
 - Failures: if the Pi stack fails, FC can still stabilize but without obstacle avoidance.
 FC failure = crash (never observed during tests).